kharvd/gpt-cli/README.md

 - **Command-Line Interface**: Interact with ChatGPT or Claude directly from your terminal.
 - **Model Customization**: Override the default model, temperature, and top_p values for each assistant, giving you fine-grained control over the AI's behavior.
+- **Extended Thinking Mode**: Enable Claude 3.7's extended thinking capability to see its reasoning process for complex problems.
 - **Usage tracking**: Track your API usage with token count and price information.
 - **Keyboard Shortcuts**: Use Ctrl-C, Ctrl-D, and Ctrl-R shortcuts for easier conversation management and input control.
 - **Multi-Line Input**: Enter multi-line mode for more complex queries or conversations.